t2trg/t2trg-rest-iot/draft-irtf-t2trg-rest-iot.md

 A client begins interacting with an application through a GET request on an entry point URI.
 The entry point URI is the only URI a client is expected to know before interacting with an application.
 From there, the client is expected to make all requests by following links and submitting forms that are provided in previous responses.
-The entry point URI can be obtained, for example, by manual configuration or some discovery process (e.g., DNS-SD {{RFC6763}} or Resource Directory {{I-D.ietf-core-resource-directory}}).
+The entry point URI can be obtained, for example, by manual configuration or some discovery process (e.g., DNS-SD {{RFC6763}} or Resource Directory {{RFC9176}}).
-For Constrained RESTful environments "/.well-known/core" relative URI is defined as a default entry point for requesting the links hosted by servers with known or discovered addresses {{RFC6690}}.
+For Constrained RESTful environments "/.well-known/core", a relative URI is defined as a default entry point for requesting the links hosted by servers with known or discovered addresses {{RFC6690}}.

 ## Hypermedia-driven Design Guidance

 Assuming self-describing representation formats (i.e., human-readable with carefully chosen terms or processable by a formatting tool) and a client supporting the URI scheme used, a good rule of thumb for a good hypermedia-driven design is the following:
 A developer should only need an entry point URI to drive the application.
 All further information how to navigate through the application (links) and how to construct more complex requests (forms) are published by the server(s).
-There must be no need for additional, out-of-band information (e.g., API specification).
+There must be no need for additional, out-of-band information (e.g., an API specification).

 For machines, a well-chosen set of information needs to be shared a priori to agree on machine-understandable semantics.
 Agreeing on the exact semantics of terms for relation types and data elements will of course also help the developer.